Get Involved/Issue Reporting

 First, let's make sure that this issue hasn't already been reported.
 Navigate to https://bugs.kde.org/query.cgi and search for a few keywords that describe your problem.
 For example, if the problem is that Dolphin crashes when you attempt to access a Samba share, you might search for "dolphin samba crash".

 Look through the Bugzilla tickets that show up in the search results.
-If you find one that matches, great!
-Please do not intentionally open a duplicate Bugzilla ticket.
+If you find one that matches, feel free to subscribe yourself to it simply by pressing the "Save Changes" button.
+Please do not intentionally open a duplicate Bugzilla ticket or leave a comment saying "I'm affected too.".

 If you find an issue that's marked as RESOLVED FIXED that seems to describe your issue, do not re-open it or post a new comment in it.
 Issues that look alike often have subtly different root causes that need to be fixed separately.
 Instead, submit a new bug report and mention the one you found that's marked as already fixed.